-- Revenue from the sale of goods is recognised when the Council transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to the Council - Revenue from the provision of services is recognised when the Council can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to the Council - Supplies are recorded as expenditure when they are consumed; for material items where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made - Interest receivable on investments and payable on borrowings is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract - Where income or expenditure has been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected
+- Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract. - Supplies are recorded as expenditure when they are consumed.
+For material items where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet. - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where income or expenditure has been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.

-Creditors:
+Creditors

-- Payments to creditors are included in the accounts where the payment relates to goods and/or services received prior to 1 April 2018.
-Any payments in advance (before 1 April 2018), which relate to the 2018/2019 financial year are shown as prepayments
+- Payments to creditors are included in the accounts where the payment relates to goods and/or services received prior to 1 April 2021.
+Any payments in advance (before 1 April 2021), which relate to the 2021/22 financial year are shown as prepayments. - Exceptions to this include utilities, such as electricity and similar periodic payments, such as rents.
+Utility costs are included at the date of meter readings rather than apportioned between two financial years.
+Rental costs are included in the accounts based on the date the invoice is due for payment.
+This policy is consistently applied each year and therefore does not have a material effect on the accounts.

-Debtors:
+Debtors

-- Income from debtors is included in the accounts where the income relates to goods and/or services provided by the Council prior to 31 March 2018.
-Any income received before 1 April 2018, which relates to the 2018/2019 financial year is shown as receipts in advance - An exception to this relates to rent due for retail, commercial and industrial premises where rent is due at the quarter date in March.
-This policy is consistently applied each year and therefore does not have a material effect on the accounts
+• Income from debtors is included in the accounts where the income relates to goods and/or services provided by the Council prior to 31 March 2021.
+Any income received before 1 April 2021, which relates to the 2021/22 financial year is shown as receipts in advance.

+• An exception to this relates to rent due for retail, commercial and industrial premises where rent is due at the quarter date in March.
+This policy is consistently applied each year and therefore does not have a material effect on the accounts.